Abdus Suttar Khan: Early life and education

-Khan was born in Khagatua village, PS Nabinagar, Brahmanbaria District, British India (now in Bangladesh).
+Khan was born in c.
+1941 to a Bengali family of Khans from the village of Khagatua in Nabinagar, Tipperah District, Bengal Presidency (now in Brahmanbaria District, Bangladesh).
 He attended Ratanpur High School and did his intermediate at Comilla Victoria College.
 After graduating at the top of his class from University of Dhaka with a Bachelor of Science (Honors) in 1962 and master's degree in chemistry in 1963, Khan joined the Chemistry department as a lecturer at the same university.
 In 1964, he accepted a scholarship to study at the University of Oxford and received his PhD degree in chemistry in 1968.
 Following his PhD, Khan returned to the Chemistry department of DU as an associate professor and worked there until 1973.
 That year, he left Bangladesh to conduct research in the field of materials engineering (alloys) in the United States.

 Professional work

 During his career, Khan invented more than forty different alloys.
 These alloys are designed for the use in the area of high temperature, such as blades of gas turbine or jet engines.
 They are coated with environmentally resistant coatings to provide protection from oxidation and/or corrosion, high temperature (to prevent thermal fatigue), to provide wear resistance etc.

 These have been commercially applied in space shuttles, advanced commercial jet engines, and US air force jet engines.
 These alloys made engines lighter, which enabled the aircraft to fly faster.
-Khan's work in Switzerland also involved alloys, which increased the speed of train engines and industrial gas turbines.
+Khan's work in Switzerland also involved alloys.